Dorset’s Southern Damselflies

 2017 A habitat suitability assessment was carried out to determine how the availability of breeding habitat is impacting the distribution and abundance of Southern Damselflies.

-2018 The habitat suitability assessment was used to advice land owners and tenant within Purbeck how to manage their land for the benefit of Damselflies
+2018 The habitat suitability assessment was used to advise land owners and tenants within Purbeck how to manage their land for the benefit of Damselflies

 2019 Additional sites where surveyed to identify additional, and potential, Southern Damselfly sites.